TiborGalambos/freebase-person-parser/README.md

 # Example outputs
 The user writes the names to the console as shown below.
+The program works as far as the names are correctly written into the console.
+If there is a mistake in a name and the program cannot find the name, it will print a message that the name was not found.
+Lower and upper case will not make a difference in outputs.

 ```
 search for first name:Dietrich Rusche